 From seed to plate, we aim to educate our students in every aspect of food production and the culinary arts.
 The School has a one-acre chemical-free vegetable and herb garden, which supplies the students with local seasonal produce for their recipes.
+In autumn, preserving and pickling are essential classes for students to learn how best to use our vegetables at their peak.
+Time is also spent foraging for seasonal ingredients in the nearby forest.

 The graduation event that concludes the Modern Skills for Modern Chefs training course is an 8-course Tasting Menu for 40 guests; which is planned, prepared, plated and served entirely by the students.

-The School of Food awards each graduating student with a European Union recognised Certificate.
+The School of Food awards each graduating student with a European Union-recognised Certificate.

 Tuition fees are €5,200 for the full 11-week duration.
 As the School of Food is a not-for-profit organisation, we can charge substantially less than comparable courses.
 We consider this chef training course to be the best value in Ireland.